etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 ## Including accounting Schema

-Decide on the *accounting schema* the organization will use and, from the Initial Client Setup window, set the accounting which will involve setting up the [Chart of Accounts](How-to-Create-a-Chart-of-Accounts-Module.md).
+Decide on the *accounting schema* the organization will use and set the accounting using the Initial Client Set up window.

 ### Include accounting

-There is a checkbox named *Include Accounting* which allows selecting an accounting *reference data* within the Reference Data section to include in the accounting schema.
+To include this data, there is a checkbox named *Include Accounting* which obligates the user to enter a specific chart of accounts.
+For this, there are two options:

+1. Uploading a `CSV` file with the chart of accounts, as explained in the Accounting File section below.
+2. If you have a localization bundle installed, selecting one of the chart of accounts listed in the Reference data section since these datasets are already installed.

 !!!info
-    It is recommended to have the Include Accounting option checked, which obligates the user to select one of the schemas.
+    It is recommended to have the Include Accounting option checked if the user needs to apply the same chart of accounts to all of its organizations.
+In case of entering a different chart of accounts for each specific organization, the window to use for this step is [Initial Organization Setup](../../../user-guide/etendo-classic/basic-features/general-setup/enterprise-model.md#initial-organization-setup).

 !!!note
-    From the Reference Data, it is important to choose between a general accounting schema or one tailored for small and medium-sized enterprises.
+    In the Reference Data section, the existing datasets will depend on the localization installed, if any.

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process-1.png)

 If the checkbox *Include Accounting* is selected and an accounting file or reference data is selected, Etendo creates:

-  - a [Fiscal Calendar](../../../basic-features/financial-management/accounting/setup/#fiscal-calendar.md) which can be shared by all the *Legal with Accounting* organizations types which belongs to that Client and
+  - a [Fiscal Calendar](../../../user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md#fiscal-calendar) which can be shared by all the *Legal with Accounting* organizations types which belongs to that Client and
-  - an [Account Tree](../../../basic-features/financial-management/accounting/setup/#account-tree.md) or *Chart of Accounts* and a [General Ledger configuration](../../../basic-features/financial-management/accounting/setup/#glconfig.md) which is shared by all the organizations created within the Client.
+  - an [Account Tree](../../../user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md#account-tree) or *Chart of Accounts* and a [General Ledger configuration](../../../user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md#glconfig) which is shared by all the organizations created within the Client.

 The *General Ledger Configuration* and the *Chart of Accounts* created by default can be later on customized.

 !!!info
-    For more information, read [General Setup](../../../basic-features/general-setup/getting-started/.md).
+    For more information, read [General Setup](../../../user-guide/etendo-classic/basic-features/general-setup/getting-started.md).

-The *General Ledger Configuration* is linked to the *Account Tree* as the *Account* is a mandatory [dimension](../../../basic-features/financial-management/accounting/setup/#dimension.md) of the general ledger configuration.
+The *General Ledger Configuration* is linked to the *Account Tree* as the *Account* is a mandatory [dimension](../../../user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md#dimension.md) of the general ledger configuration.

 ### Accounting file

-Etendo also allows choosing the accounting csv file with the corresponding chart of accounts ([Account Tree](../../../basic-features/financial-management/accounting/setup/#account-tree.md)) to upload into the system from the field *Accounting File*.
+Etendo also allows choosing the accounting csv file with the corresponding chart of accounts ([Account Tree](../../../user-guide/etendo-classic//basic-features/financial-management/accounting/setup.md#account-tree)) to upload into the system from the field *Accounting File*.

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process-2.png)